mj1618/python-turtle-tutorial/README.md

 But once it moves back it's going to try going right again, it can't remember that it already went that way.

 Variables are used to remember things in programs.
-Variables are set to a certain value, that value can be a number, text or many other things we'll learn about later.
+Variables are set to a certain value.
+That value can be a number, text or many other things.
 For now we'll stick to numbers and text.

 ```py